Whitney is an expert on piercings and tattoos, with experience in the body modification world.

 - Subdermal Implants: This implant is pretty much 3D body art with a piece of Teflon or silicone material placed under the skin, creating a raised design.

 - Transdermal Implants: This implant is not legal in all areas because it is more complex than a piercing and typically requires anesthetics—which, if conducted by a non-medical practitioner, can cause a legal concern.
 Basically, a labret-type stud with a flat back is pocketed into the tissues with part of the jewelry on the outside.

 Ok, I had to add tongue splitting.
 Who thinks of hardcore body modifications and doesn't think of tongue splitting?
 Ha.

-Basically, it is what it is.
+Basically, it is what it sounds like.
 The person typically starts with a tongue piercing, and slowly stretches the size of the barbell until there is just a small sliver of tissue on the tongue.
 A knife is typically used to cut the last piece.
 There are other methods of splitting a tongue, but that is the more commonly used one.

 The only cool thing about a split tongue is that, with training, you can train both sides to move independently.